rozek/javascript-interface-library/README.md

 in order to check if the result is still tree-shakable.

-See the author's [build-configuration-study](https://github.com/rozek/build-configuration-study) for a general description of his build environment.
+You may also look into the author's [build-configuration-study](https://github.com/rozek/build-configuration-study) for a general description of his build environment.

 ## License ##